davidemerson/jpmapper-lidar/README.md

 You'll need some more python packages for this, so `pip install laspy shapely tqdm`

-The whole NYCMesh (mostly the reason this whole thing exists) network fits in a box defined by these four points:
+The whole NYCMesh (mostly the reason this thing exists) network fits in a box defined by these four points:
 | Corner | Latitude  | Longitude   |
 |--------|-----------|-------------|
 | SW     | 40.096269 | -74.945492  |